hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 ### Lecture Notes

 + Noisy networks
-  + Hopfield always making decisions to reduce the energy
-    + impossible to escape from local minima
+  + Hopfield always making decisions to reduce the energy $\implies$ impossible to escape from local minima
-  +using random noise to escape from poor minima
+  + using random noise to escape from poor minima
     + start w/ a lot of noise to cross energy barriers
+      + allowing to explore the space on a coarse scale
+      + finding the generally good regions of the space
     + simulated annealing: slowly reduce the noise so that the systems ends up in a deep minimum

-+ How temperature affects transition probabilities
+      + concentrating on the best nearby minima
+      + propgated by Kirkpatrick around the same time as Hopfield nets

++ Temperature in physical system
+  + energy function in simulated system
   + high temperature transition probabilities (top diagram)
+    + the probability of going uphill from B to A lower than the probability of going wonhill from A to B
+    + but not much lower
+    + temperature flattens the energy landscape
+    + black dot: particles
+    + particles moving according to the transition probabilities from an energy function and a temperature
+    + a typical distribution if the system at high temperature $\implies$ easier to cross barriers
+    + difficult to stay in deep minimum
   + low temperature transition probabilities (bottom diagram)
+    + probability of crossing barriers much smaller
+    + ratio of the probability from A to B vs. the probability from B to A is much better
+    + expect all the particles in B
+    + running long time at low temperature $\implies$ long time for particles to escape from A
+  + better solution: start w/ high temperature and them gradually reduce the temperature

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture11/lec11.pptx" ismap target="_blank">